Pediatric Surgery Qualifying Exam

 To be eligible for this exam, applicants must:

-- Certification: Be currently certified in general surgery by the American Board of Surgery and in compliance with the ABS MOC Program.
+- Certification/Continuous Certification: Be currently certified in general surgery by the American Board of Surgery and in compliance with the ABS Continuous Certification Program.

 - Medical License: Have a currently registered full and unrestricted license to practice medicine in the U.S. or Canada.
 Applicants are required to immediately inform the ABS of any conditions or restrictions in force on any active medical license they hold.